 All volunteers receive an ARTS FIRST t-shirt, free snacks, and the opportunity to see exciting ARTS FIRST performances throughout their volunteer shift.

 Can I list my event in the ARTS FIRST guide?

-Any event taking place on the Harvard campus between April 26-29 can be listed in the ARTS FIRST guide by filling out a publicity application.
+Any event taking place on the Harvard campus between May 2-5 can be listed in the ARTS FIRST guide by filling out a publicity application.
+Publicity application forms will be available online in October.
 These events will also be posted to the OFA’s online event calendar in April.